Speech · Vision · Voice — live today, pay-per-use

 Priced near the open-router market, not under it.

-We could undercut OpenAI, Deepgram, and Cartesia by 60–80 % on these models — the Kathmandu cost base would let us — but we don't.
-STT at EUR 0.20/hour sits between OpenAI Whisper ($0.36) and Deepgram batch ($0.26).
-Chatterbox at EUR 18/M chars is a third of Cartesia Sonic 3 ($35/M) and a tenth of ElevenLabs premium.
+Priced near the open-router market, not under it.
+STT at EUR 0.15/hour sits below Deepgram Nova-3 batch ($0.26/hour) and well under OpenAI Whisper API ($0.36/hour).
+TTS at EUR 18/M characters is roughly a third of Cartesia Sonic 3 and a fifth of ElevenLabs Multilingual v2 ($100/M PAYG).
 Cheap enough to be the easy choice on cost; expensive enough that the hosting economics work and the service stays reliable.
 The differentiator is jurisdiction, license, and posture — not a discount race.

 Utility safety